intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <maintainers_repiref>`]

+ * Search the archives of the bug tracker or mailing list in question thoroughly for reports that might match your issue.
+If you find anything, join the discussion instead of sending a new report.

  * Create a fresh backup and put system repair and restore tools at hand.

  * Ensure your system does not enhance its kernels by building additional